 Christopher Vernon Jones (Chris) , PhD student in the Interaction Lab 2001-2005.
 PhD '"A Principled Design Methodology for Minimalist Multi-Robot System Controllers" defended on 05/11/05.
 Chris then joined iRobot as a Robotics Researcher in the Spring of 2005, and was promoted to the position of Research Program Director in the Fall of 2006.
+Since 2013, he has been the Director of Strategic Technology Development.
 He is the fifth PhD from the Interaction Lab.
 His thesis is available here.
 (Graduation Photos)

 Odest Chadwicke Jenkins (Chad), PhD student in the Interaction Lab 1999-2003.
 PhD "Data-driven Derivation of Skills for Autonomous Humanoid Agents" defended on 09/09/03.
 He was a postdoctoral fellow in the Interaction Lab (Sep 03-Jul 04), and then joined the faculty in the Computer Science Department at Brown University in Fall 2004.
 In 2006, Chad was awarded the Presidential Early Career Awards for Scientists and Engineers (pic).
+He also received the Sloan Fellowship and the ONR Young Investigator Award.
 He received tenure and promotion to Associate Professor rank in 2010.
 He is the fourth PhD from the Interaction Lab.
 (Graduation Photos)

 Brian Paul Gerkey, PhD student in the Interaction Lab 1998-2003.
 PhD "On Multi-Robot Task Allocation" defended on 05/01/03.
 Brian was a postdoctoal scholar in the Computer Science Dept. at Stanford University 08/03-05/05.
 From 07/05 through 01/08 he worked as a computer scientist at SRI.
 Brian then became the director of open source development at Willow Garage in 02/2008.
 In 2011, he was named in the Technology Review's annual list of 35 innovators under 35.
 In June of 2012 he founded and became CEO of the Open Source Robotics Foundation.
 He was the third PhD from the Interaction Lab.
 (Graduation Photos)

 Monica Nicolescu, PhD student in the Interaction Lab 1998-2003.
 PhD "A Framework for learning from Demonstration, Generalization and Practice in Human-Robot Domains" defended on 03/31/03.
 Monica is now an associate professor with tenure of Computer Science at the University of Nevada, Reno (from 07/03).
+She received the NSF Career Award and the ONR Young Investigator Award.
 She is the second PhD from the Interaction Lab.

 Dani Goldberg, BA with highest honors at Brandeis University in 5/96 (honor's thesis in the Interaction Lab), MS from Brandeis in 05/97, PhD student in the Interaction Lab 1997-2001.
 PhD "Evaluating the Dynamics of Agent-EnvironmentInteraction" defended on 03/23/01.
 Dani was a postdoctoral scientist at CMU (Aug/01-Aug 03).
 He is now Software Engineering Manager at Bluefin Robotics.
 He is the first PhD from the Interaction Lab.
 (Graduation Photos)